 Things to do in Kyiv

-Although the city has seen many highs and lows in its long history, Kyiv's cultural attractions are a constant, guaranteed to occupy sightseeing travellers.
-A leafy capital city, filled with old domed buildings and evidence of new wealth, Kyiv is still largely untapped as a tourist destination (by European standards) and promises some surprises, part old-school Russian and part 'New Ukrainian'.
+Although the city has seen many highs and lows in its long history, Kyiv's cultural attractions remain a constant, and are sure to captivate sightseeing travellers.
+A leafy capital filled with centuries-old domed churches and signs of modern development, Kyiv remains relatively underexplored as a tourist destination by European standards, and promises plenty of surprises, blending deep-rooted Ukrainian identity with contemporary flair.

 St Sophia Cathedral